Check the Faculty page for links to faculty webpages describing their research interests.

 B. Senior Thesis in Molecular Biology (MB499)

 Students planning professional careers requiring research experience are encouraged to complete a senior thesis.
 Research performed during a Mentored Research in Molecular Biology block or research performed during the summer (at CC or elsewhere) may serve as the basis of a thesis.
-Students may sign-up for one full block of MB499 or for an entire year of MB499 extended format (must be inititated by the beginning of block 1 for the senior year).
+Students must sign-up for a full block of MB499 in the fall semester of the senior year.
 See section on Senior Thesis in the Majors' Handbook for details.

 C. Research in Molecular Biology during the summer